Allied occupation of Iceland

-The Allied occupation of Iceland during World War II began with a British invasion intent on occupying and denying Iceland to Germany.
+The Occupation of Iceland during World War II began with a British invasion in order to occupy the island and deny it to Germany.
 The military operation, codenamed Operation Fork, was conducted by the Royal Navy and Royal Marines.
-In time, some of the British garrison was replaced by Canadian and later American forces, despite the fact that the United States was not yet in the war.
+The British forces were later replaced by Canadian and then American forces, even though the United States was not yet in the war.